Chapter 25: There be no Wilting Here

 "Adele," the Enchantress wheezed out with her final breaths, "thank you.
 Now.
 I. Can.
 Finally.
 Rest."

 Before Adam could lift the Enchantress's hair back to gaze upon her face, her body began to fade from vision.
-And it wasn't long before Adam found his arms empty.
+And it wasn't long before Adam found his arms empty, as if the being who had so affected his life had never existed at all.

 "Are you alright, my love?"
 Chip asked, having knelt down by the side of his wife.